 Many patients find that soft tissue massage therapy is beneficial to assist your pain relief, muscle relaxation and swelling reduction.
 Please ask your physiotherapist if you would benefit from a massage.

-Acupuncture can be helpful in the relief of your pain.
+Acupuncture can be helpful for the relief of your pain.
 If you are interested in trying some acupuncture, many of our therapists are trained in acupuncture.
 Please ask for their advice.

 Carrying excessive body weight puts extra load on your joints and muscles, which predisposes you to increased pain.

-General exercises are very important to keeping your body moving.
-If you have a specific activity that enjoy, please ask your physiotherapist if that activity will be beneficial to your long-term health.
+General exercises are very important to keep your body moving.
+If you have a specific activity that you enjoy, please ask your physiotherapist if that activity will be beneficial to your long-term health.

 For this particular injury, other patients have benefited from the following activities: hydrotherapy, pilates, yoga, walking, swimming, cycling, or tennis.